MadStu/noughts-and-crosses/README.md

 - ~~When the human player has won a game and there's still free spaces available, the computer takes another turn before resetting the board.~~
 - ~~The computerSquareHard() function does not loop through the eligibleNumsArray.~~
 - ~~The number returned is the square number but is interpreted as the array index number.~~
+- When the user toggles the hard mode very quickly after placing their nought, the computer takes a turn on the reset board.

 ## Deployment